BlackHat-Magic/Text-Adventure/worldstuff/races/cultural/Merfolk.md

 > The Deep Court are the rulers of the abyssal plains, their cities built in the crushing darkness of the ocean floor.
 They are a people of great intellect and power, their knowledge of the deep as vast as the ocean itself.
 They are often seen as cold and aloof by other merfolk, their minds as alien as the lightless world they call home.

 ***Names.***
-*   **Male:** Arion, Coralian, Delphin, Galen, Kaito, Nereus, Orion, Proteus, Triton, Zale
+*   **Male:** Aelmar, Thaɪen’oʊi, Mar’thil, Ael’oʊi, Thil’mar, Sylvaen, Vaenthir, Aelthaen, Tharen, Maroʊithil
-*   **Female:** Amphitrite, Calypso, Dione, Galatea, Ione, Koralia, Marina, Nerida, Oceana, Thalassa
+*   **Female:** Aelmara, Thaɪen’oʊia, Mar’thila, Ael’oʊia, Thil’mara, Sylvaena, Vaenthira, Aelthaena, Tharena, Maroʊithila
-*   **Surnames:** Black-Tide, Deep-Water, Iron-Scale, Kraken-Heart, Void-Fin
+*   **Surnames:** Ael’mar, Thaɪen’oʊi, Mar’thil, Ael’oʊi, Thil’mar, Sylvaen, Vaenthir, Aelthaen, Tharen, Maroʊithil

 ***Ability Score Increase.*** Either your Intelligence and Charisma scores each increase by 1 to a maximum of 20, your Intelligence score increases by 2 to a maximum of 20, or your Charisma score increases by 2 to a maximum of 20.